Surge Protection – Frequently Asked Questions

 We are based in an area with very little lightning, why do we need surge protection?

-Many areas of the world do not experience as much lightning related problems as others.
+Many areas of the world do not experience as many lightning-related problems as others.
 As much as companies today depend on their control and network systems, the system availability has become paramount.
 For most companies, a single surge related incident in a ten-year period, which causes the loss of system availability, would more than pay for proper protection.

 Why do I need to protect data/control lines?